 Gift Wrapping Safety

 When putting out gifts, it is a great practice to just stop and think about whether a particular package might be an unnecessary temptation for your pet.
 Poisonings, digestive upset, and foreign objects stuck in the intestines are no way to spend your holiday season.
-Practice a little common sense and keep your whole family, pets included, safe this year.
+Practice common sense and keep your whole family, pets included, safe this year.

 Happy holidays from us at VitusVet!